 It also brings the carbohydrate count way down for these coconut flour pumpkin muffins because the syrup or sugar in the original recipe has been eliminated.
 Am I worried about eating too much erythritol?
 No, not really.
-It’s not the same as those artificial sweeteners that I’m so worried about, and there are actually some health benefits!
+It’s not the same as those artificial sweeteners that I’m so worried about (perhaps needlessly), and there are actually some health benefits!
 But remember, everything in moderation, don’t get carried away and eat tons of sweets made with erythritol or other low caloric sugar alchohols!

 At the same time that I was worried about reducing the carb count, and sugar intake, from these muffins, I wanted to increase the amount of goodness, use this snack food as a vehicle for some real nutrient density!
 So instead of using part of a can of pumpkin puree, I decided to find a way to use the whole 15 oz can.
 Really, what am I going to do with leftover pumpkin puree?
 And it’s so good for you!